stanfordnlp/dspy/docs/docs/dspy-usecases.md

 # DSPy Use Cases

+We often get questions of "Is DSPy used in production?" or "How are people using DSPy in production?" and this list was created to answer these questions.

 This list is ever expanding and highly incomplete (WIP)!
 We'll be adding a bunch more.
 If you would like to add your company to the list, please make a PR.

 ## Company Use Cases